Everything You Need to Record Awesome Videos on Your Travels

 An attachable lens basically amplifies the light that enters your smartphone lens so you can record sharper images.
 One of the best things about an attachable lens is that it’s small and can be easily stored in your luggage, camera bag, or pocket.
 Furthermore, the videos will already be on your smartphone so you can easily share them on social media.

 You don’t have to wait until you get home to edit all your videos together.
-When you’ve got some down time at your hotel room, splice your videos together so you can share the day’s adventure with your friends and followers.
+When you’ve got some downtime at your hotel room, splice your videos together so you can share the day’s adventure with your friends and followers.

 You don’t need a mobile workstation to do basic video editing.
 Just bring a laptop with you that’s strong enough to cut together video clips—most laptops with Windows 10 will suffice.
 On Windows 10, you can edit videos in the Photos app.
 On Mac, you can edit videos on iMovie.
 Adobe Premiere is available on both platforms for more advanced editors.
+There are also beginner-friendly smartphone applications like InShot or VivaVideo you can use to edit your videos.